Balaje/iceFem/README.md

 | ![Meshes](./Images/antmap.png)
 | ----------------------------------

 Click two points on the map to define a path as shown.
-Undo points by hit **Backspace**.
+Undo points by hitting **Backspace**.
 When you're satisfied with a path you've drawn, hit **Enter** to create a profile.
 To quit the user interface without creating a profile, hit **Esc**.

 | ![Solution](./Images/antmap1.png) | ![Meshes](./Images/ice-cavity.png) |
 | ------------------------------ | ------------------------------ |